Roasted Butternut Squash with Moroccan Spices (or Smoked Paprika)

-PIN Roasted Butternut Squash with Moroccan Spices or Smoked Paprika!
+PIN Butternut Squash with Moroccan Spices to try it later!

-I inherited the butternut squash gene from my Grandmother Denny, and I love all things butternut squash, but this is one of my very favorite recipes for roasted butternut squash.
-But I’m also giving you an option to make Butternut Squash with Smoked Paprika if you don’t want to make the Moroccan Spice Mix.
+I inherited the butternut squash gene from my Grandmother Denny, and I love all things winter squash, but this is one of my very favorite recipes for butternut squash.
+And I’m also giving you an option to make Butternut Squash with Smoked Paprika if you don’t want to make the Moroccan Spice Mix.
+I hope you try it if you’re also a butternut squash lover!

 What ingredients do you need for this recipe?